-- Placing an object such as a plastic basin in the bottom of the sink to raise the surface up while washing items in the sink; or - Removing objects to be washed into a smaller container on the counter for scrubbing or soaking and replacing back in the sink for final rinse.
+- Placing an object such as a plastic basin in the bottom of the sink to raise the surface while washing items in the sink; or - Removing objects to be washed in a smaller container on the counter for scrubbing or soaking and placing them back in the sink for a final rinse.

-Limit reaching or lifting hazards when lifting trash, laundry or other kinds of bags by:
+Limit reaching or lifting hazards (such as lifting trash, laundry or other kinds of bags) by:

-- Use carts with side opening for easy disposal of garbage/laundry bags without having to reach to pull the bags out; - Limiting the size and weight of these bags; - Placing receptacles in unobstructed and easy to reach places; - Installing chutes and dumpsters at or below grade level; and - Using spring-loaded platforms to help lift items such as laundry, keeping work at a comfortable uniform level.
+- Using carts with side opening for easy disposal of garbage/laundry bags without having to reach in to pull the bags out; - Limiting the size and weight of these bags; - Placing receptacles in unobstructed and easy-to-reach places; - Installing chutes and dumpsters at or below grade level; and - Using spring-loaded platforms to help lift items such as laundry, keeping work at a comfortable uniform level.

-Limit reaching and pushing hazards from moving heavy dietary, laundry, housekeeping or other carts by:
+Limit reaching and pushing hazards (such as moving heavy dietary, laundry, housekeeping or other carts) by: